 This year’s Expo saw success over the three days they presented, seeing nearly 600 people attend including faculty, staff, administrators, students, and guests.
 “All those I talked to that came to the Expo this year really enjoyed it and were impressed with the software,” Briton said.
 “Many people stayed for a long period of time and continued to play the games over and over again, and also many people mentioned they wished the productivity applications (S.N.A.C. and Fetchr) were actually going to be implemented to be used on campus.”

 In the past, the Software Expo has seen various other types of games and programs be showcased to the student body. “ Teams have developed games based on checkers, Settlers of Catan, and Monopoly as well as their own creative inventions (sea-based battles, island adventures, etc.).
 Teams have created productivity software such as grade books, ticket distribution, calendar scheduling, and vehicle parking” said Dr. Geary.
-“Even more, teams have created many projects based on on-campus needs, such as online ordering for the Palms Grille and Common Grounds, class evaluations, and check sheets.”
+“Even more, teams have created many projects based on on-campus needs, such as online ordering for The Grille, Papa Johns, and Common Grounds, class evaluations, and check sheets.”

 As a capstone project for computer science students, the Software Expo has always been an anticipated event—both by those who attend as well as for those who are presenting.
 “It is always a great feeling to have someone enjoy something that you have made,” said Trevor.